stape-io/url-builder-variable/README.md

 # URL Builder Variable for Google Tag Manager Server Container

-## How to use URL Builder Variable

-TBD
+URL Builder Variable can help you to quickly add needed query parameters to the URL.

 ## Open Source